aplteam/MarkAPL/Files/MarkAPL.md

 This was removed in version 12.0.
 If its defined it has no effect.

+With version 12.0 every main TOC is collapsible.

 #### compressCSS

 This parameter is of interest only to APL programmers.